Malibu, California: Malibu Colony

-Malibu Colony was one of the first areas with private homes after Malibu was opened to development in 1926 by May K. Ringe.
-Her husband, Frederick Hastings Rindge paid $10 an acre in 1890.
-As one of Malibu's most famous districts, it is located south of Malibu Road and the Pacific Coast Highway, west of Malibu Lagoon State Beach, east of Malibu Bluffs Park (formerly a state park) and across from the Malibu Civic Center.
-May Rindge allowed prominent Hollywood movie stars to build vacation homes in the Colony as a defensive public relations wedge against the Southern Pacific from taking her property under eminent domain for a coastal train route.
-The action forced the Southern Pacific to route their northbound line inland then return to the coast in Ventura.
-However, the long legal battle to protect her beloved Malibu coast had been costly and she eventually died penniless.
-Long known as a popular private enclave for wealthy celebrities, the Malibu Colony is a gated community, with multimillion-dollar homes on small lots.
-The Colony has views of the Pacific Ocean, with coastline views stretching from Santa Monica to Rancho Palos Verdes to the south (known locally as the Queen's Necklace) and the bluffs of Point Dume to the north.
+Malibu Colony was one of the first areas with private homes after May Rindge opened Malibu to development in 1926.
+Frederick Rindge paid $10 an acre in 1890.
+One of Malibu's most famous districts, it is south of Malibu Road and the Pacific Coast Highway, west of Malibu Lagoon State Beach, east of Malibu Bluffs Park (formerly a state park), and across from the Malibu Civic Center.
+May Rindge allowed Hollywood movie stars to build vacation homes in the Colony as a defensive public relations wedge against the Southern Pacific from taking her property under eminent domain for a coastal train route.
+The action forced the Southern Pacific to route its northbound line inland then return to the coast in Ventura.
+But her long legal battle to protect the Malibu coast was costly, and she died penniless.
+Long a popular private enclave for wealthy celebrities, the Malibu Colony is a gated community with multi-million-dollar homes on small lots.
+It has views of the Pacific, with coastline views stretching from Santa Monica and Rancho Palos Verdes on the south (known locally as the Queen's Necklace) to the bluffs of Point Dume on the north.